scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. figure:: media/inputvoltage_noise_spectrum.png
    :scale: 30 %

-   LTC2057 noise spectrum.
-Noise density is flat at low frequencies, with a peak at half the internal oscillator's 100kHz frequency.
+   The LTC2057 noise density is flat at low frequencies, with a peak at 50kHz (half of the internal oscillator's 100kHz frequency).
    :label:`ltc2057nsd`